sigstore/sigstore-go-archived/README.md

 This is a Go client library for [Sigstore](https://sigstore.dev/).

 The project is under early development and **you shouldn't depend on it** yet.
-In the long run, you should depend on sigstore-go instead of cosign or sigstore/sigstore *unless* you need support for OCI registries/containers.
+In the long run, you should depend on sigstore-go instead of cosign or sigstore/sigstore if you need a Sigstore Go client library, but don't need support for OCI registries/containers.
+Use cosign if you need OCI support, or if you're looking for a CLI signing/verification tool.

 ## Sigstore Library Landscape